jhnwu3/ReproAI4H/README.md

 While one can potentially attempt to use smaller 8B or 7B models, their performance is typically poor.

+### API's

+We note that getting access to each service's API's may not be trivial.
+For getting access to SemanticScholar API, you will have to apply for it [here](https://www.semanticscholar.org/product/api).

 ## Scraping Conference Papers